kari0219/2017-fall-main/assignment/a0/README.md

 4. **Create your personal submission repo** at [this link](https://classroom.github.com/a/yuad3dqo).
 We'll use this for submitting assignments; it's private to you and the instructors.

 5. **Run the submit script**: `./assignment/submit.sh -u your-github-username -a 0`, which will push to your personal repo.
-It will try to verify the submission, but you can also visit the repo on GitHub and confirm that your changes show up.
+It will try to verify the submission, but you can should also visit the repo on GitHub and confirm that your changes show up.
+It's your responsibility to make sure your submission has made it to GitHub!

 ## Next...